-Enjoy a once in a lifetime spiritual and magical adventure on the Classic Inca Trail
+Enjoy the once in a lifetime Classic Inca Trail with a trustworthy operator

 A 2-day experience with a 2-hour private tour in the magnificent Machu Picchu